 INFORMATION FOR ADMITTED STUDENTS

-Each May, information about UCI's orientation programs, sponsored by the Office of the Dean of Students, is made available to admitted students who plan to enroll in the fall.
+Each May information about UCI's orientation programs sponsored by the Office of the Dean of Students is sent to admitted students who plan to enroll in the fall.

-Transfer Success is a unique one-day program geared to the needs of transfer students.
-Held in early summer, the program provides information on campus resources, student life, and tours.
+Transfer Transition is a unique one-day program geared to the needs of transfer students.
+Held in early September, the program provides access to campus resources, a graduate school preparation workshop, and more.

 DIVISION OF UNDERGRADUATE EDUCATION

 The core mission of the Division of Undergraduate Education is to provide campus leadership, programs, and services which enhance the quality of undergraduate education at UCI.
 An advocate and steward for educational excellence, the Division works with all academic units, programs, and members of the UCI community to foster a climate of learning and discovery for every undergraduate student.
 Through its diverse and innovative programs and services, the Division provides support for student academic achievement, for a rich and coherent curriculum, and for outstanding teaching through the integration of teaching and research activities and the facilitation of effective pedagogy.